xray-imaging/2bm-docs/docs/source/ops/item_035.rst

 Download
 --------

-To restore an experiment, e.g. Finfrock-2022-12, from voyager to tomodata1:/data/
+To download an experiment, e.g. Finfrock-2022-12, from voyager to tomodata1:/data/

 ::